rustwasm/book/src/reference/crates.md

 ### `wasm-bindgen-futures` | [crates.io](https://crates.io/crates/wasm-bindgen-futures) | [repository](https://github.com/rustwasm/wasm-bindgen/tree/master/crates/futures)

-`wasm-bindgen-futures` is a bridge connecting JavaSript `Promise`s and Rust `Future`s.
+`wasm-bindgen-futures` is a bridge connecting JavaScript `Promise`s and Rust `Future`s.
 It can convert in both directions and is useful when working with asynchronous tasks in Rust, and allows interacting with DOM events and I/O operations.